ddukbg/ddukbg/README.md

 ## 🚀 About Me

-I'm a **DevOps Engineer** building scalable, secure, and automated systems.
-I design efficient CI/CD pipelines and modern cloud infrastructures while exploring innovative side projects and contributing to open source.
+I'm a **DevOps Engineer** who thrives on building **scalable, secure, and cost-efficient systems**.
+My focus is on **maximizing impact with minimal resources**, automating everything that can be automated, and designing **lean CI/CD pipelines** and modern cloud infrastructure.

+While I'm not a traditional full-time developer, I make full use of **AI tools and automation** to develop, learn, and ship faster—turning ideas into working products as efficiently as possible.

 ---